Colorado Felony Crimes by Class and Sentences

 Class 6 felonies carry the following presumptive prison sentences and one-year mandatory parole terms.

-• Crimes of violence: imprisonment of 18 months to four years
+• Crimes of violence: imprisonment of 18 months to 4 years

-• Extraordinary risk of harm crimes: imprisonment of one to two years
+• Extraordinary risk of harm crimes: imprisonment of 1 to 2 years

 • All other Class 6 felonies: imprisonment of 12 to 18 months